DawidWesierski4/linked_list_implementation/README.md

-This project is a teoritcal implementation of linked list with buble sort functionality in C
+This project is a teoritcal implementation of linked list with in C